 The Consortium has a goal of creating four units of housing and rehabilitating 100 units by 2026.
 It is anticipated that fifteen rehabilitated units will be rental, and the remainder will be ownership/full rehabilitations.
 Elder households, qualifying as a special needs population, will receive assistance with their home.
 The total number of goals will be distributed over various public and private activities.
 Both cities will seek partnerships with CHDOs and non-profit affordable housing development organizations to meet these goals.
-The Director of Housing and Community Development evaluates effective ways to implement PY50 programs, aiming to stretch available dollars as much as possible to meet local needs.
-The City has redesigned the Homeowner Rehab program to assist with this, trying to help more beneficiaries while meeting program requirements.
+The Director of Housing and Community Development evaluates effective ways to implement PY51 programs, aiming to stretch available dollars as much as possible to meet local needs.
 HOME Program staff will continue to work with the CoC to find opportunities to secure safe and affordable housing for the homeless and special needs populations.
 The Consortium and the City of Fitchburg's HOME and CDBG allocations have been reduced significantly over the past ten years, limiting the ability to complete more projects for owners, renters, developers, and homeless/special needs populations.